 Downloading the torrents you like, organising the downloaded data, tagging and managing downloads are all part of the amazing functionality offered by Folx and with other features like magnet link downloads, Folx already looks like the new and improved version of uTorrent.
 And just when you thought it doesn’t get any better than this, there’s also Folx PRO to talk about.

-We’ve already seen what Folx is capable of, however, if the more skeptical users still need more proof that this is an actual better alternative for a uTorrent Mac OS X Catalina version, keep on reading to be amazed.
+We’ve already seen what Folx is capable of, however, if the more skeptical users still need more proof that this is actually a better alternative for a uTorrent Mac OS X Catalina version, keep on reading to be amazed.

 Built-in Search Engine